All Episodes

 And nobody has any footage of this.

-Great point, but they might not have been shooting at that point, meaning shooting or filming would be maybe more a better term so as to not confuse people.
+Great point, but they might not have been shooting at that point, meaning shooting or filming would be maybe a better term so as to not confuse people.

 Just thinking out loud.

-Yeah, it look it's possible that if they could have been filming.
+It's possible that if they could have been filming.

-And I hit record just in case something amazing happens in our dry run.
+For example, there are many times when we record something and I hit record just in case something amazing happens in our dry run.

 You know, we're doing a commercial or something.